KospY/BasSDK/Components/ThunderRoad/Rope.md

 | Field                       | Description
 | ---                         | ---
-| Rope Start                  | A transform that will act as the starting point of the rope
+| Rope Start                  | A transform that will act as the starting point of the rope.
-| Rope Target                 | A transform that will act as the ending point of the rope
+| Rope Target                 | A transform that will act as the ending point of the rope.
-| Rope Radius                 | Controls the thickness of the rope.
+| Rope Radius                 | Controls the radius of the generated rope mesh.
-| Rope Material               | The material applied to the generated rope mesh.
+| Rope Material               | The material to apply to the generated rope mesh.
 | Rope Use Collider           | Should the rope have a physics collider?
 | Rope Layer                  | The [layer][Layers] that the generated rope object should be set to.
-| Rope Physic Material        | The physics material that will be applied to the generated rope object's collider
+| Rope Physic Material        | The physics material that will be applied to the generated rope object's collider.
-| Rope Tag                    | Tag applied to the generated rope object
+| Rope Tag                    | Tag to apply to the generated rope object.
 | **Dynamic Height**
 | Dynamic Height              | Should this rope use Dynamic Height?
 | Raycast Range               | How far to check for a floor to place the end of the rope at.